Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_mercenary_shop_mode                     2       // What additional items are available to the mercenary in the shop (See above for possible values) ttt_clown_shop_mode                         0       // What additional items are available to the clown in the shop (See above for possible values)
+ttt_mercenary_shop_mode                     2       // What additional items are available to the mercenary in the shop (See above for possible values) ttt_clown_shop_mode                         0       // What additional items are available to the clown in the shop (See above for possible values) ttt_veteran_shop_mode                       0       // What additional items are available to the veteran in the shop (See above for possible values)

 // Traitor Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_hypnotist_shop_sync                     0       // Whether hypnotists should have all weapons that vanilla traitors have in their weapon shop